Arc Length of Curves

 We see that the arc lengths that GraphFunc computes and the one we derive are the same.

-Example 2 Find the length of the curve y = ln(cos x) from x = 0 to and use the GraphFunc utitlity online to confirm the result.
+Example 2 Find the arc length of the curve y = ln(cos x) from x = 0 to and use the GraphFunc utitlity online to confirm the result.

 Solution